smitelli/scottsmitelli.com/src/content/articles/altoids-by-the-fistful/index.md

 +++
-title = 'Keep Your AI Away From My Cat Turds' description = 'TODO The description goes here.' date = 2025-08-21
+title = 'Altoids by the Fistful' description = '"In evolution, a maladaptation is a trait that is (or has become) more harmful than helpful, in contrast with an adaptation, which is more helpful than harmful."I went to Wikipedia to look that up, not a large language model.' date = 2025-09-11
 +++

 "Wh--- what did you say?"